pavans99/coe332/homework06/README.md

 	ssh <username>@coe332-k8s.tacc.utexas.edu

+Pull down the git repository in the k8 shell and enter the directory /coe332/homework06.
 Start all the pods, PVCs, and services with the command

 	kubectl apply -f <filename>.yml

+Run the command

+	kubectl get services
+Record the IP addresses for the Flask and Redis services.

 Repeat the command for each .yml file, replacing <filename> with the name of the file.
 Find the name of the debug deployment using the command
 	kubectl get pods

 The name of the pod will have a form similar to deployment-python-debug-XXXXXXXX.
 Enter the debug deployment using the command

 	kubectl exec -it <pod_name> -- /bin/bash

-Now one can make curl requests as shown in the following section.
+Now one can make curl requests as described in the following section.

 <h3>Making curl Requests to the Server</h3>
+At this point it is important to note that the IP address of the Redis server changes sometimes.
+This can cause complications since the Redis server IP address is hardcoded into app.py.
+To make sure the correct IP address is being used one must edit app.py in a separate terminal that also contains the repository.
+Line 11 of app.py is shown:
+	rd = redis.Redis(host=''10.103.4.36'', port=6379)

+The value of host must be changed to the IP address of the Redis service recorded earlier.
+Then the Flask application must be built and pushed to Docker Hub.
+Having to change app.py is not preferred, but I do not know a way to reference the correct IP address directly.
+Now go back to the debug shell in the other terminal.

-The flask application has few routes.
+The flask application has a few routes.
 To download the data to the Redis server, the POST route is used as follows:

-	curl -X POST localhost:5030/data
+	curl -X POST <FlaskIP>:5000/data

+In this curl command and all other curl commands the value <FlaskIP> must be changed to the Flask service IP address recorded earlier.
 To access all the meteorite data, run the command:

-	curl localhost:5030/data
+	curl <FlaskIP>:5000/data

 To access the data from a starting index run:

-	curl localhost:5030/data/?start=XXX
+	curl <FlaskIP>:5000/data/?start=XXX

 Where XXX is the starting index provided by the user.
 <h3>Example Outputs</h3>